If you've blocked our ad, please consider unblocking it.

 These unused flag models are in the same folder as the briefcase used for the flag in the final game.
 They're based off the flags in Team Fortress Classic.

-Those faces, by the way, are those of Robin Walker and John Cook, the creators of TF.
+Those faces, by the way, are those of Robin Walker and John Cook, the creators of The Team Fortress series.

 This version of the Intel briefcase is fully functional, but is not used in any official levels.
 It was provided solely for designers of custom levels to use.
 It looks and behaves a lot like the team-coloured Intel briefcases, except that it's grey and both teams can pick it up.
 The Objective HUD supports One-Flag CTF using this item.